ludmila-sv/wp-page-for-registered-users/README.md

 TASK: create a page visible for registered users only.
 Unregistered users see a registration form on the page.
-When a user is registering admin must aprove the registration before user can get access to the page.
+When a user is registering admin must aprove the registration before the user can get access to the page.

 RREALIZATION: